 Energy Absorption: Her primary power — she can absorb kinetic energy and use it to supplement her own punches.
 Finally demonstrated in #202, where a superstrong villain punches her and she absorbs his blows' power, and then sends him flying with a nose boop.

-She first wonders how Maxima could have kissed Mr. Amorphous (Brook's boyfriend) and left lipstick on his face since Maxima doesn't wear lipstick (it was really Harem).
-By the time she meets up with Amorphous again she's ready to beat Max up until it's explained to her that Harem was actually responsible.
+The Ditz: Brook wonders how Maxima could have kissed Mr. Amorphous (Brook's boyfriend) and left lipstick on his face when Maxima doesn't wear lipstick.
+By the time she meets up with Amorphous again she's ready to beat Max up — until it's explained to her that Harem was actually responsible.
 She then tries make boiling soda explode on Harem, who teleports to get out of the way, so Brook only soaks herself.
 And then she threatens Harem by melting the can in her hand ... effectively welding her own hand shut.
 Word of God is that she isn't actually as dumb as she appears, but she tends to process information in a non-standard order.

 An incredibly accomplished martial artist — so much so that his skills skirt the line between training and actual superpowers.
 He's also a lecherous creep, though usually a lovable one.

-Badass Normal: Math's martial arts prowess is so great that Maxima describes it as "indistinguishable from superpowers" and allows him to mess with Anvil without getting pummeled senseless, and to tackle several empowered villains simultaneously.
+Badass Normal: Math's martial arts prowess is so great that Maxima describes it as "indistinguishable from superpowers"; it certainly allows him to mess with Anvil without getting pummeled senseless, and to tackle several empowered villains simultaneously.
 He can still be blindsided when he gets arrogantly overconfident, though.
 (Even then, it's suggested that he was faking getting surprised by Sydney, and was just hoping for guilt-based CPR).